Beaumont Botanical Gardens: Indoor gardens

 Also on the grounds are the Binks Horticultural Center and the 10000 sqft Warren Loose Conservatory, one of the largest in Texas.
 The Loose Conservatory features tropical plants from around the world, a waterfall, a Koi fish pool; and many theme gardens displaying camellias, modern and antique roses, bromeliads, and native plants.
 The Warren Loose Conservatory was dedicated on September 7, 1997.
 The Binks Horticultural Center was dedicated on February 14, 2000.
 The Bob Whitman Propagation House has a collection of rare bromeliads and orchids.

 Recovery from Hurricanes Rita and Ike

 Hurricane Rita, in 2005, and Hurricane Ike in 2008, both damaged the conservatory as well as numerous trees on the garden grounds.
-In addition, the outdoor walks were damaged.
-Many plants died.
+In addition, the outdoor walks were damaged and many plants did not survive.
 Not only was the damage repaired and plants replaced, but many improvements to the grounds and buildings were made.